antonis273/These_are_some_good_links/README.md

 * FIP (www.fip.fr)

-    Funk, soul, eclectic, delicious world music and more from an excellent french radio station.
+    Funk, soul, eclectic, delicious world music and more from an excellent French radio station.
 Besides the main one, there are also subgenre streams.
 Miinimal to non-existent talking and no ads at all.

 * Nessradio (www.nessradio.com)